MicrosoftDocs/power-platform/power-platform/enterprise-templates/hr/awards-and-recognition/use.md

 ---
-title: Use the Awards and Recognition App and Copilot
+title: Use the Awards and Recognition App or Copilot
 description: Take a look at what it's like to use the Awards and Recognition App and Copilot.
 author: tverhasselt
 ms.author: thoverh
 ms.reviewer: ellenwehrle
-ms.topic: overview
+ms.topic: how-to
-ms.date: 08/19/2024
+ms.date: 08/20/2024
 ms.custom: bap-template
 ms.service: power-platform
 ms.subservice: solution-templates